-We pride ourselves on providing our Clients with creative, flexible and practical ways of resolving their disputes, wherever possible, in order to avoid the costs, delays and uncertainties of litigating disputes through the courts, in order to achieve the best possible outcome for our Clients.
+We pride ourselves on providing our clients with creative, flexible and practical alternative ways of resolving their disputes, wherever possible, in order to avoid the costs, delays and uncertainties of Court action, and to achieve the best possible outcome.

 Negotiation is the most informal and flexible ADR process.
-It involves parties attempting to reach agreement on matters in dispute without the assistance of a third-party.
-Whilst they typically do, negotiations need not necessarily involve lawyers.
+It involves parties attempting to reach agreement on matters in dispute directly or through solicitors.
 Negotiation is a typical form of ADR used by private individuals involved in a legal dispute.

 Mediation is also a typical form of ADR used by individuals involved in a legal dispute.

-Arbitration is the process whereby the parties agree to submit a dispute to be determined by an independent third-party arbitrator who, acting in a judicial fashion, makes an award, determining the dispute, which is binding on the parties.
-The parties cannot then refer the matter to the court appealing against the Arbitrator’s decision unless he has reached that decision having made a manifest error of fact or law.
+Arbitration is a process where the parties appoint an independent third-party (the Arbitrator) to act as a Judge and determine the dispute.
+The decision of the Arbitrator is binding on the parties.
+The parties cannot refer the matter to the court appealing against the Arbitrator’s decision unless he has reached that decision having made a manifest error of fact or law.

-Adjudication is the process whereby a dispute arising under a contract (typically certain construction contracts) is, according to the terms of the contract, referred to a third-party adjudicator for determination.
+Adjudication is a quick and speedy process whereby a dispute arising under a contract is, referred to a third-party Adjudicator for determination.

 ADR has a number of advantages, including the following:

-If ADR does not result in settlement, undertaking an ADR process can result in wasted time and costs for the parties.
-However, even if ADR does not result in settlement, it should test the merits of each party’s case and narrow the issues in dispute between the parties.
+If ADR does not result in settlement, any process undertaken can result in wasted time and costs for the parties.
+However, even if ADR does not resolve the dispute, it should test the merits of each party’s case and narrow the issues between the parties.
 In any event, ADR should allow the parties the opportunity to fully and frankly air their different perspectives.

-Even if ADR does not result in settlement itself, it is common for ADR to increase the chances of settlement being reached at a later stage before trial.
+Even if ADR does not resolve the dispute as part of the process, it is common for ADR to increase the chances of settlement being reached at a later stage before trial.

 A party may be contractually obliged to use an ADR process.
-However, even if they are not, the court rules robustly encourage it.
+However, even if they are not, the court rules actively and robustly encourage it.

-Unless the particular circumstances of a dispute make it inappropriate to do so, before starting proceedings the court rules require parties to take appropriate steps to resolve their dispute and, in particular, to consider the use of an appropriate form of ADR in order to do so.
-The Court will expect the parties to have complied with the court rules.
+Unless the particular circumstances of a dispute make it inappropriate to do so, the court rules require parties to take appropriate steps to resolve their dispute and, in particular, to consider the use of an appropriate form of ADR in order to do so.

-Refusing to use ADR because you do not believe it will be successful and proceeding with litigation should be very carefully considered, especially if you are a private individual where the adverse consequences of litigation might be more damaging.
+Refusing to use ADR because you do not believe it will be successful and proceeding with litigation should be very carefully considered.
 There is a risk that the court will find that proceeding with litigation on the basis that ADR has no reasonable prospect of success is not a good enough reason to refuse to engage in ADR and the party making that decision may be subject to an adverse costs order.